Moving from USA to Cyprus [2026 Tax Guide]

 Can Americans Benefit from Cyprus Non-Dom Status?

 Yes.
-Non-Dom status is based on domicile history, not nationality.
-Americans who have never been domiciled in Cyprus and have not lived there for 17 of the last 20 years automatically qualify for Non-Dom upon establishing Cyprus tax residency.
-There is no nationality test - the rules apply equally to US, UK, German, or any other nationality.
+Non-Dom status depends on domicile history, not nationality.
+Americans who have never been domiciled in Cyprus and haven't lived there for 17 of the last 20 years automatically qualify upon establishing Cyprus tax residency.
+No nationality test applies: US, UK, German, and all other nationalities follow identical rules.

 To establish Cyprus tax residency as an American, you must meet one of two tests: spend 183+ days in Cyprus during the tax year (the standard test), or spend at least 60 days in Cyprus, maintain a Cyprus business or employment, and not be tax resident of any other country (the 60-day rule).